nykfeng/Mortgage-Calculator/README.md

 ﻿# Mortgage payment calculator app

-This is a web app to calculate monthly mortgage payment based on house price, down payment, interest rate and mortgage terms.
+This is an app used to calculate monthly mortgage payment based on house price, down payment, interest rate and mortgage terms.
+Each payment will be broken down into principal amount, interest portion, cumulative interest total amount, and remaining balance.